chibiboba/JS-202/Practice Problems/Lesson 2.md

 Answer

-- Since `img` has `display: inline-block` meaning that is an `inline-block` element, we can compute dmensions directly from CSS properties.
+- Since `img` has `display: inline-block` meaning that is an `inline-block` element, we can compute dimensions directly from CSS properties.

 - Since `div` uses `border-box` sizing, it must include have a width and height of at least 580 px and 360 pixels.
 Though we don't typically count margins in determining an element's width and height, we need to include them here when calculating how much space we need in the `div`.